Diocese of Saint Cloud: 1870 to 1900

-On September 22, 1888, Pope Leo XIII suppressed the vicariate to erect the Diocese of Saint Cloud.
+On September 22, 1888, Pope Leo XIII suppressed the Vicariate Apostolic of Northern Minnesota. to erect the Diocese of Saint Cloud.
 John Zardetti, general vicar of the Vicariate of Dakota, became the first bishop of Saint Cloud.
-Zardetti immediately started construction of the diocesan cathedral.
-He worked to enlarge the parochial school system and created a newspaper for the diocese.
-In 1889, the Benedictine brothers opened St. Benedict's Academy, which became St. Benedict's College in 1913.
+Zardetti immediately started construction of Holy Angels Cathedral in St. Cloud.
+He worked to enlarge the parochial school system and publish a newspaper for the diocese.

+The Sisters of the Order of St. Benedict in 1886 opened St. Benedict Hospital in St. Cloud.
+In 1889, the Benedictine brothers opened St. Benedict's Academy in St. Cloud. which became St. Benedict's College in 1913.

+1900 to 1950

-Suffering from the cold climate, the Vatican allowed Zardetti in 1894 to resign as bishop and return to Rome to serve in the Roman Curia.
+The Sisters of St. Benedict in 1900 replaced St. Benedict Hospital with the larger St. Raphael Hospital.Suffering from the cold climate, the Vatican allowed Zardetti in 1894 to resign as bishop and return to Rome to serve in the Roman Curia.

-Bishop Martin Marty of the Diocese of Sioux Falls was the second bishop of Saint Cloud, beginning in 1895.
+Leo XIII named Bishop Martin Marty of the Diocese of Sioux Falls as the second bishop of Saint Cloud in 1895.
 Already ill when he took office, Marty died less than two years later in 1896.
-James Trobec of St. Paul replaced Marty.
+Leo XIII appointed James Trobec of St. Paul in 1897 to replace Marty.

 Trobec led the diocese through a time of growth, with a particular focus on priestly vocations and Catholic education.
 By 1911, the Catholic population of the diocese had grown by 25,000, the number of priests and parishes had each increased by 35, and the diocese had two new hospitals.

-After Trobec retired in 1914, Bishop Joseph Francis Busch of the Diocese of Lead became Saint Cloud's next bishop.
+After Trobec retired in 1914, Bishop Joseph Francis Busch of the Diocese of Lead became Saint Cloud's next bishop.St.
+Raphael Hospital was replaced in 1928 by St. Cloud Hospital.
+It is today CentraCare - St. Cloud Hospital.
+In 1937, St. Mary's Church in St. Cloud was designated as the Cathedral of Saint Mary, replacing Holy Angels Cathedral.
 In 1941, Peter William Bartholome was named coadjutor bishop to assist Busch.